 Taejongdae Recreation Area

 Taejongdae is a bit off-center and may take up to an hour’s ride to get to, but the fantastic vistas and walking trails are a welcome contrast to Busan’s busy commercial center.
 Myth has it that even gods and goddesses come here to relax, specifically on Sinseon Rock just under the lighthouse of the resort complex.
 Taejongdae is also famous for rain-making rituals – but hope for good, sunny weather when you go to best appreciate the views!

 You can go around Taejongdae using the train, but if you’re up for some moderate walking, you can also walk along the trail.
 Make your way to the lighthouse and onto the cliffs (be careful when taking your selfies!), then visit the temple on your way down.

 Be sure to walk down the alley to the left as soon as you exit the park.
 It leads to a pebble beach with a row of beachside shacks, where you are in for one of the most amazing seafood meals you’ll have on this trip.

-For a platter of seafood which includes the freshest abalones ever, the smallest size on the menu costs KRW 30,000 (about USD 25) and will feed about 2-3 persons.
+For a platter of seafood that includes the freshest abalones ever, the smallest size on the menu costs KRW 30,000 (about USD 25) and will feed about 2-3 persons.
 If you’re traveling alone, the shack owners may offer you a smaller portion for KRW 20,000 (about USD 18).

 Coupled with a bottle of soju, a gentle salty breeze, and views of the sea, you’re pretty much in for a perfect summer day.